Biomedical Engineering

 Curriculum

-A student pursuing the M.E. in Biomedical Engineering degree could switch to the corresponding M.S. in Biomedical Engineering program upon the recommendation of ECBE faculty, provided all requirements of the M.S. in Biomedical Engineering degree are met.
+A student pursuing the M.E. in Biomedical Engineering degree could switch to the corresponding M.S. in Biomedical Engineering program upon recommendation of ECBE faculty and with the approval of the School, provided admission requirements to the M.S. in Biomedical Engineering degree are met.

 Retention

 Any student whose cumulative grade point average falls below 3.0 on courses that count towards the degree will be placed on academic probation.
-Any graduate student on academic probation whose grade point average remains below 3.0 on courses that count towards the degree for two consecutive semesters in which she or he is enrolled, excluding summer sessions, will be permanently suspended from the program, unless the School grants an exception.
+Any graduate student on academic probation whose grade point average remains below 3.0 on courses that count towards the degree for two consecutive semesters in which they are enrolled, excluding summer sessions, will be permanently suspended from the program, unless the School grants an exception.

 Master of Science (M.S.) in Biomedical Engineering

 Individuals holding a Bachelor’s degree or equivalent in engineering, science, or related field may apply.
-Qualified applicants with Bachelor’s degree in other areas may be able to enroll in the program with additional preparation (approved by the Director on a case-by-case basis).
+Qualified applicants with Bachelor’s degree in other areas may be able to enroll in the program with additional preparation (approved by the School on a case-by-case basis).
+The applicants must indicate whether they are pursuing the thesis or the non-thesis track degree option.

 Admission to the M.S. in Biomedical Engineering program is based on the following factors: grade point average of 3.0 or higher on a scale of 4.0 on approximately the last 60 credit hours of undergraduate coursework, class ranking, and faculty recommendation letters.